 - Fit male tail connector from despatch kit to your barbeque or appliance ensuring a gas tight joint.
 The work should be carried out by a competent person; if in any doubt consult your dealer. - 2.
-Open box lid by pulling tab on bottom edge and lifting, while pressing on centre of flap. - Insert tail connector on appliance into female coupling, twist to engage and lock. - 4.
+Open box lid by sliding up from the bottom. - 3.
+Insert tail connector on appliance into female coupling, twist to engage and lock. - 4.
 Open gas locker on caravan, ensure gas bottle tap is open and supply is connected to regulator. - Light and operate appliance to its instructions.
 Please note that you cannot open the gas supply until the nozzle has been inserted.
 In the interest of safety all external hose lengths should be kept to a minimum and attachments secured correctly.